Speedy Tuesday – Vintage Speedmaster Mark II Buyer’s Advice

 Buyer’s Advice: A vintage Speedmaster Mark II

-To everybody who likes watches this might sound familiar: when it comes to purchasing a new watch your friends, family members or colleagues might seek out for advice from you.
+To everybody who likes watches, this might sound familiar: when it comes to purchasing a new watch your friends, family members or colleagues might seek out advice from you.
 Not too long ago a friend of mine asked me which vintage Omega he should buy.
-His criterions were: it should be reliable, shouldn’t break the bank, can be used as a tool and have a nice wrist presence.
+His criteria were: it should be reliable, shouldn’t break the bank, can be used as a tool, and have a nice wrist presence.
 So when he asked me which watch should he get I gave him some buyer’s advice and said “Omega Speedmaster (Professional) Mark II”.
 If you are into vintage and fancy any or all of the above features this is the watch for you too.

 Let’s start with the obvious it is an Omega.
 You cannot go wrong with an Omega chronograph.
 Not that you can go wrong with any decent Swiss vintage chronograph that houses a Lemania-based movement.
 This is not only a movement this is one of the most significant movements Omega ever used; the caliber 861 which is based on Lemania’s famous 1871 used by the likes of Heuer.

 And that leads us to the second point.
 The heart that beats in the iconic Omega Speedmaster Professional, caliber 861 is the same movement you find in the Speedmaster Mark II.
 As a matter of fact, the Mark II is also a Speedy Pro.